Denny Coffman

 Denny Coffman is an American politician and former Democratic member of the Hawaii House of Representatives who represented District 5 until his resignation on December 20, 2013.
-Prior to reapportionment, Coffman served from 2008 until 2012 representing District 6.
+Coffman served as the representative for District 6 from 2008 to 2012, before reapportionment placed him in District 5.

 Education

 Coffman earned his associate degree in data processing and his bachelor's degree in business administration.